manateeit/rools/package-tools/DEVELOPER_GUIDE.md

 ## NPM Package

-The NPM package (`cline-rules`) contains configuration files that are automatically extracted to the root of consuming projects during installation.
+The NPM package (`@automateeverything.cc/RooCodeMemoryBank`) contains configuration files that are automatically extracted to the root of consuming projects during installation.

 ### Publishing NPM